Page loading ... Please wait.

 Cranberry Swirl Cheesecake

-Cranberry Upside Down Cake: Preheat oven to 350 degrees F (177 degrees C) and place rack in the center of the oven.
-Butter (or spray with a non stick vegetable spray) a 9 inch (23 cm) round cake pan.
+Cranberry Upside Down Cake: Preheat oven to 350 degrees F (180 degrees C).
+Butter a 9 inch (23 cm) round cake pan.

 Cake Batter: In a large bowl, sift or whisk together the flour, baking powder, and salt.

 In the bowl of your electric mixer, or with a hand mixer, beat the butter with the sugar until light and fluffy.
 Scrape down the sides of the bowl and then beat in the vanilla extract.
-Add the egg yolks, one at a time, beating well after each addition.
-Scrape down the sides of the bowl.
+Add the egg yolks and beat until incorporated.
 Add the flour mixture (in three additions), alternately with the milk (in two additions), ending with the dry ingredients.

 In a clean bowl, whisk the egg whites with the cream of tartar just until the whites hold a firm peak.
 With a large spatula gently fold the beaten egg whites into the cake batter in two additions.
 Pour the batter into the cake pan, smoothing the top.
-Bake in preheated oven for 30 - 40 minutes, or until the top of the cake has browned, starts to pull away from the sides of the pan, and a toothpick inserted in the center of the cake comes out clean.
-Remove from oven and place on a wire rack to cool for about 15 minutes.
+Bake in preheated oven for 35-40 minutes, or until the top of the cake has browned and it just starts to pull away from the sides of the pan, and a toothpick inserted in the center of the cake comes out clean.
+Remove from oven and place on a wire rack to cool for about 10-15 minutes.
 Run a sharp knife around the edge of the pan and then invert the cake onto your serving plate.
+This cake is best served shortly after baking, while it's still warm.
+But leftovers can be covered and stored in the refrigerator for a few days.
+Reheat.

 Topping: